Scandinavian law

+Oldest known vernacular manuscript (c.
+1250) in Scanian/Danish with the Scanian Law and the Scanian Ecclesiastical Law.

 Scandinavian law, also known as Nordic law, is the law of the five Nordic countries, namely Denmark, Finland, Iceland, Norway and Sweden.
 It is generally regarded as a subgroup of civil law or as an individual legal body in itself.
 Prior to the 19th century, the European countries were independent in their administering and legality.
 However, in 1872, the Nordic countries organised legislative cooperation.
 Especially in areas of contracts and commerce, as well as those concerned with family, nationality and extradition, the five states have obtained uniform legislation.